LATEST NEWS: The Guardian endorses DMP in PEI plebiscite

 - Satisfying the Senate clause when multiple provinces are included in one region

-For an overview of how DMP would work in Canada, check out the five-minute video found below.
+For an overview of how DMP would work at the federal level in Canada, check out the five-minute video found below.
 For further information, see the FAQ and How It Works pages.